Buy Black CBUS

 #HowWeFight is a common sense response to injustice.
 Black people are being encouraged to intentionally and exclusively support Black-owned establishments in Central Ohio and beyond.
 The overall goal is to uplift, empower and redirect dollars to the Black community.
 We must build, protect and save ourselves.
 Anyone is welcome to participate in this economic movement for justice and empowerment.

 Central Ohio (Columbus) has over 335,000 residents of African descent.
-According to BlackDemographics.com, Columbus (CBUS) has the 26th largest concentration of Black people in the United States, comprised of Foundational Black Americans, Jamaicans, Senegalese, Ghanaians, Nigerians, Haitians, Ethiopians and Eritreans to name a few.
-CBUS has the second largest Somali population in the United States with estimates at 60,000-100,000.
+According to BlackDemographics.com, Columbus (CBUS) has the 26th largest concentration of Black people in the United States, comprised of Black Americans, Jamaicans, Senegalese, Ghanaians, Nigerians, Haitians, Ethiopians and Eritreans to name a few.
+CBUS has the second largest Somali population in the United States with estimates between 60,000-100,000.

 One day before MLK Jr. was assassinated, Rev. Dr. Martin Luther King Jr. pleaded with the community to “Redistribute The Pain”.

-In response to injustice MLK said “Now the other thing we’ll have to do is this: always anchor our external direct action with the power of economic withdrawal… Never stop and forget that collectively, that means all of us together, collectively we are richer than all the nations in the world, with the exception of nine.
+In response to injustice, MLK said “Now the other thing we’ll have to do is this: always anchor our external direct action with the power of economic withdrawal… Never stop and forget that collectively, that means all of us together, collectively we are richer than all the nations in the world, with the exception of nine.
 Did you ever think about that?

 We don’t have to argue with anybody… Now we must kind of redistribute the pain…